 D. Apply specialty extremity cast/splint to patient in order to comply with physician’s orders by using accepted casting/splinting practices and techniques.

-E. Utilize cast/splint to patient in order to comply with physician’s orders by using accepted practices and techniques.
+E. Utilize removal/altering of cast/splint to from/on patient in order to comply with physician's orders by using accepted practices and techniques.

 F. Apply Orthopaedic devices to patient in order to comply with physician’s order by ensuring proper fit/placement.